KGharib/Detecting-Sarcasam-on-Reddit/README.md

 <br><br>

 ### Pre-Processing Steps
-- Explanatory Data Analysis of each column
+- Explanatory Data Analysis of each feature column.
-- Finding which columns contribute to the label most
+- Analysing which columns contribute to the label most
 - Inspecting the different subreddits
 - Checking distrubtion of labels
 - Feature extraction using tfidf which converts a collection of documents to a matrix of TF-IDF features